swarmstack/swarmstack/README.md

 A set of ansible playbooks and a docker-compose stack that:

 - Tunes EL7 sysctls for optimal network performance
-- Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or bring your own)
+- _optional:docker_ Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or use existing swarm)
-- Automatically prunes unused Docker containers / volumes / images from nodes
+- _optional:docker_ Automatically prunes unused Docker containers / volumes / images from nodes
-- Installs and configures an 3-node etcd cluster, used by Portworx for cluster metadata
+- _optional:storage_ Installs and configures a 3-node etcd cluster, used by Portworx for cluster metadata
-- Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
+- _optional:storage_ Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
-- Configures and deploys the swarmstack DevOps tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, and Portainer to manage the Docker swarm via GUI.
+- _swarmstack:DevOps_ Configures and deploys the swarmstack tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, and Portainer to manage the Docker swarm via GUI.
 All tools are secured using HTTPS by a Caddy reverse proxy.
+Optional [Errbot](https://github.com/swarmstack/errbot-docker) to connect alerts to social rooms to not natively supported by Alertmanager

 ---